What is ketorolac?

 There are no specific drug interactions with ketorolac ophthalmic.
 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

-There is no specific monitoring that needs to be done while your pet is taking this medication.
+No specific monitoring is needed while your pet is taking this medication.
 Your veterinarian may monitor your pet to be sure that the medication is working.
 Monitor your pet at home for serious side effects.

 How do I store ketorolac?